HTTP-RPC/Kilo/README.md

 HTTP-RPC provides the following classes for implementing REST services:

 * `org.httprpc`
-    * `DispatcherServlet` - abstract base class for web services
+    * `WebService` - abstract base class for web services
     * `RequestMethod` - annotation that associates an HTTP verb with a service method
     * `RequestParameter` - annotation that associates a custom request parameter name with a method argument
     * `ResourcePath` - annotation that associates a resource path with a service method